 The percentage decrease in body weight noticed in the diabetic group may be due to the adverse effects of diabetes to the body.
-This is in agreement with Eghoi and Paul (2016), who stated that diabetes is often associated with a characteristic loss of body weight, partially due to increased muscle wasting.
+This is in agreement with Lau et al., (2003) who stated that diabetes is often associated with a characteristic loss of body weight, partially due to increased muscle wasting.
 Groups 7, 8 and 9 showed decreases in their body weights at the end of the experiment.
 This suggests that the extract does not cause weight gain irrespective of the dose of the extract given, thus it is not dose-dependent.
-However, comparing the percentage changes in body weight of animals in group 7, 8 and 9 to group 1, it can be suggested that the aqueous leaf extract of Adansonia digitata had no benefiting effect on the body weight of the animals.
-These observations agree with previous studies of Eghoi and Paul (2016).
-Among the diabetes-treated groups (3, 4, 5 and6) which were given low, medium, high doses of the aqueous leaf extract of Adansonia digitata and metformin respectively after alloxan induction, only group 3 showed an increase in body weight while groups 4, 5 and 6 showed decreases in their body weight at the end of the experiment.
+However, comparing the percentage changes in body weight of animals in group 7, 8 and 9 to group 1, it can be suggested that the aqueous leaf extract of Adansoniadigitatahad no benefiting effect on the body weight of the animals.
+These observations agree with previous studies of Oyetunji, et al (2015) as well as Eghoi and Paul (2016).
+Among the diabetes-treated groups (3, 4, 5 and 6) which were given low, medium, high doses of the aqueous leaf extract of Adansoniadigitata and metformin respectively after alloxan induction, only group 3 showed an increase in body weight while groups 4, 5 and 6 showed decreases in their body weight at the end of the experiment.
 This reduction in weight may be due to the presence of alkaloids in the extract (Burkill, 1994).
 Since the animals in this group (4, 5 and 6) also had increased blood glucose levels (13.6%, 69.9% and 17.1% respectively) as seen in table 3, it may also be suggested that they were also experiencing the weight-decreasing effect of diabetes as also noticed in the group 2.
-This also agrees to the idea that the aqueous leaf extract of Adansonia digitata was not able to maintain reduced blood glucose levels at the end of the experiment even when there was a decrease in the blood glucose levels in these groups during the first week (Table 4.5).
-Loss of body weight is a major consequence of diabetes in rats (Ramachandran et al. 2012).
-This could be due to dehydration and catabolism of fats and proteins (Rajkumar et al. 1991).
-The prevention of loss in body weight by the low extract dosage may be due to increasing glucose uptake in peripheral tissues or inhibition of catabolism by good glycemic control (Ambika et al. 2013).
+This also agrees to the idea that the aqueous leaf extract of Adansoniadigitata was not able to maintain reduced blood glucose levels at the end of the experiment even when there was a decrease in the blood glucose levels in these groups during the first week (Table 4.5).
+Loss of body weight is a major consequence of diabetes in rats (Ramachandranet al, 2012).
+This could be due to dehydration and catabolism of fats and proteins (Rajkumaret al, 1991).
+The prevention of loss in body weight by the low extract dosage may be due to increasing glucose uptake in peripheral tissues or inhibition of catabolism by good glycemic control (Ambikaet al, 2013).

-To the best of our knowledge Adansonia digitata leaf extract therefore causes weight loss which may be due to the presence of alkaloids in the extract or simply as a result of the side effects of diabetes.
+To the best of our kwowlegdeAdansoniadigitata leaf extract herefore causes weight loss which may be due to the presence of alkaloids in the extract or simply as a result of the side effects of diabetes.
 There was a high increase in blood sugar levels in the diabetes-treated groups as well as a decrease in the pancreatic islets, which may be due to the high carbohydrate content of the extract.
-In contrast, the histoarchitecture of the nondiabetic groups treated with the extract remained normal while the blood sugar levels were minimally increased.
-This suggests that the extract has no adverse side effects on normal rats and so can possibly be effective as a temporal (not on prolonged basis) therapeutic measure against DM.
+In contrast, the histoarchitecture of the non-diabetic groups treated with the extract remained normal while the blood sugar levels were minimally increased.
+This suggests that the extract has no adverse side effects on normal rats and so can possibly be effective as a temporal (not on prolonged basis) therapeutic measure againt DM.
 The hormonal profiles which showed an increase in insulin concentration in all the groups may be due to the presence of flavonoids in the extract.
 Alternatively, the general decrease in glucagon concentrations may be as a result of the increase in insulin secretion.